zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The OrdersTimerTrigger function is selected in the left-hand menu.](media/function-app-orders-timer-trigger.png "Left menu")

-18. To get the code for the `OrdersTimerTrigger` function, go into the project is VS Code, expand the `Hands-on lab/lab-files/AzureFunctions` folder, and open the `OrdersTimerTrigger.js` file.
+18. To get the code for the `OrdersTimerTrigger` function, go into the project in VS Code, expand the `Hands-on lab/lab-files/AzureFunctions` folder, and open the `OrdersTimerTrigger.js` file.

 19. Replace the `uri` variable value on line 4 of the `OrdersTriggerTimer.js` file with the primary connection string for your Cosmos DB, which you can retrieve from the Connection String blade of your Azure Cosmos DB account.